sraaphorst/Toggle/README.md

 Other projects and ideas will probably emerge as the project continues.

 Here is an image of a board embedded on the surface of a Klein bottle.
+The white squares indicate the dice, and the grey squares indicate their adjacencies that are non-obvious.

 ![klein_bottle](documentation/klein_bottle_board.png)